 If the divorce is contested, however, the court will decide the division of assets and debts if you and your former spouse fail to arrive at an agreement through mediation or arbitration.
 The court presumes a division of assets and debts 50/50, though not every case is able to be divided 50/50.
 Each divorce is decided on a case-by-case basis and is dependent on evidence provided by each party at each hearing which is why is it important to hire an experienced family law attorney.

 How can Salzmann Law help your case?

-Salzmann Law LLC can help facilitate the process by working with the client to determine what is important to them and what their interests are concerning the issues that arise in divorce cases.
-Divorce cases are often emotional and tumultuous processes and that is why it is important to have an attorney assisting you in the process to ensure your interests are protected.
+Salzmann Law LLC can help facilitate the modification of an existing divorce by working with the client to determine what is important to them and what their interests are concerning any changes in circumstance or priority based on a prior divorce decree.
+Divorces are often emotional and tumultuous processes where situations and circumstances can change after a final order is made and that is why it is important to have an attorney assisting you in the process to ensure your interests are protected.

 When you are a parent, you always try to put your child first and base your decisions on what is best for them.
 You don’t want to drag them through a stressful and emotional child custody battle.
 If you and the other parent are amicable about your children, you may be able to draft a child custody and support agreement with the help of an experienced Family Law Attorney.